dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 in the past.
 [Illegal
 numbers](https://en.wikipedia.org/wiki/Illegal_number) and [illegal
-primes](https://en.wikipedia.org/wiki/Illegal_prime) are a thing precisely because some people tried to outlaw certain kinds of information.
+primes](https://en.wikipedia.org/wiki/Illegal_prime) are a thing *precisely* because some people tried to outlaw certain kinds of information.

-We will have to grapple with the fact that Bitcoin wallets and transactions are just that: information.
-As is everything else in Bitcoin.
+Society and law makers will have to grapple with the fact that Bitcoin wallets and transactions are just information, as is everything else in Bitcoin.

 ### Spending Sats Is Sending a Message